abhay-vats/javascript-sarcastic-text/README.md

 A small and fun text transformer.
 It transforms text input in one of `Sarcastic`, `Funny` or `Unable to Structure` syntax.

-Things I learned while bulding this:
+Things I learned while building this:

 - Array.from() method,
 - Array instance methods like map, forEach, etc,